vibspatial/harpy_vitessce/README.md

 ## Why Use Harpy-Vitessce?

-- Build Vitessce configs directly from `SpatialData` or split sources
+- Build Vitessce configs directly from `SpatialData` or from seperate files on disk.
 - Get ready-to-share, interactive visualizations for transcriptomics and proteomics
-- Use sensible defaults while keeping full control over layout and rendering options
+- Use sensible defaults while keeping control over layout and rendering options

 ## Installation (`uv`)